 As shown below, you can add a piece of green painters tape on the top edge of the ledger board to prevent the thinset from sticking to it when you tile.

-Now that the ledger is done, in tomorrow’s post we’re showing you how to install the tile backsplash!
+Now that the ledger is done, check out how to install the tile backsplash!